Caroline's Cooking

 One of the things I love about this time of year is lots of roasted vegetables, particularly roots.
 One of our favorite meals in colder months is a roasted chicken with a range of roasted vegetables like carrots, squash (like maple roasted buttercup squash), beets and parsnips.

 That said, they can seem either a bit heavy or get same-y if you have them too often.
-This wild rice salad is a great way to enjoy seasonal fall flavors in a bit of a lighter way.
+This wild rice salad with squash, cranberries and fennel is a great way to enjoy seasonal fall flavors in a bit of a lighter way.

-Spoon in bowl of butternut squash wild rice salad with cranberries and fennel
+overhead view of bowl of butternut squash wild rice salad.

 How to make this butternut squash wild rice salad

-• Peel and dice the squash, toss in oil and roast.
+• Peel and dice the squash, toss it in oil then roast until tender.

 • Cook the wild rice until just cooked then allow to cool.

-• Finely dice the fennel and add to the rice along with the squash, cranberries and sunflower seeds.
+• Finely dice the fennel and add to the rice along with the squash, cranberries and pumpkin seeds (pepitas).

 • Whisk together the dressing ingredients, pour over the salad, mix through and serve.